6 Gold Buying Mistakes to Avoid

 Offers to buy gold from subscription services are overhyped and frequently overpriced.

 One of the most common mistakes people make when buying gold is paying too much for it.
 Now, we’re not talking a five, 10, or even 20 percentage points over spot here.
 In fact, if you’re a retail customer, you will simply not be able to buy gold at spot prices.
+The same is true for silver coins.

 Chart of gold prices over the last half-century.